featurist/lowscore/readme.md

 var foundIndex = findIndex(list, predicate);
 ```

 Returns the first index where the predicate truth test passes; otherwise returns -1.
+Predicate is passed the item and item index.

 ```js
 findIndex([4, 6, 8, 12], isPrime);